|Advanced Urban Transit for the Seattle region|

 Vectus is a relatively late entry in the PRT field.
 The system calls for four-person vehicles, propelled by linear induction motors installed in the slender, minimalist guideway.

-Vehicle navigation and control systems have been developed, and a full-scale test facility has been operating in the university town of Uppsala, Sweden (right).
+Vehicle navigation and control systems have been developed, and a full-scale test facility operated in the university town of Uppsala, Sweden (right).

 Masdar is an extensively-publicized strategy to transform the economy of Abu Dhabi from oil to renewable energy.
 The project has started investment, projected to reach $22 billion, in wind, solar, waste-to-energy, and other "future energy" technologies.